 The Los Angeles County Board of Supervisors approved Tri-City's three year contract with LAC DMH to provide Medi-Cal services to the residents of the tri-cities of Pomona, La Verne and Claremont which was renewed in June 2014 for fiscal years 2015 through fiscal 2017.
-The annual maximum contract amount is \$6.2 million and may be amended.
+The original annual maximum contract amount was \$6.2 million and may be amended.
+During Fiscal 2015-16, the contract maximum for Fiscal 2015-16 was amended to \$7.3 million.
 This contract allows the County to pass through Medi-Cal Federal and State reimbursement for Medi-Cal eligible services provided by Tri-City under the Agency's outpatient clinics and it's MHSA programs including Full Service Partnership programs.